 Ex-husband of Vail Valley woman: ‘Didn’t stash her in a dumpster’

-Linnea Hayda’s trial for charges of false reporting continues in Eagle
+Linnea Hayda’s felony trial on charges of false reporting continues in Eagle

 - False reporting: Police and prosecutors claim she concocted a story that she was abducted and dropped in a dumpster in Vail.